Alarlar/Computer-introduction-scince-118-C-/README.md

 /MultTable.cpp/ - **By writing this program I learned how to declare two-dimensional arrays together with a loop and nested loop, which gives a multiplication table in a readable form, thanks to the ‘setw’ function from the '<iomanip>' library.
 I have to code with an 11x11 table, first starting with 0 because in arrays elements always start with 0.
 But 0 look weird in table so I made without 0 second table.**

+/booleanExIf.cpp/ - **In this program I understood the logic of boolean expressions, the logic of if and otherwise.**